remix-run/react-router/docs/advanced-guides/migrating-5-to-6.md

         { path: 'sent', element: <SentInvoices /> }
       ]
     },
-    // Redirects use a redirectTo property to
-    { path: 'home', redirectTo: '/' },
     // Not found routes work as you'd expect
     { path: '*', element: <NotFound /> }
   ]);